-Note: Although international students may receive a university fellowship and stipend, they are not eligible for federal financial aid.
-They are therefore asked to contact our PhD Office for information about nonfederal assistance.
-Again, we urge students to apply to the program early so that awards may be secured well in advance of the fall term.
+Note: International students may receive a university fellowship and stipend. hHowever, they are not eligible for federal financial aid loans and are asked to contact the PhD Office and/or the Brown School Office of Financial Services (brown-financialaid@email.wustl.edu) for more information on non-federal assistance.
+Students are urged to apply to the program early so that awards may be secured well in advance of the fall term